CS171/2023/syllabus.md

 *Lab pairs:* You will work on all labs in pairs.
 We will assign your lab partner at the beginning of each lab.
 You will work together on the lab with your pair partner and are also allowed to discuss the homework with your lab partner.
 However, each one of you has to submit their own lab and homework and let us know who you worked with.

-### Asynchronous Materials & Quizzes
-In preparation for class each week, you will work on your own through asynchronous materials (mainly book chapters) to ensure that you are prepared for the programming labs and the activities in class.
-For the lab readings, you will be asked to complete brief online quizzes that test your understanding of the material for that week.

 ### Homework
 Weekly homework assignments are going to provide an opportunity to improve your design and programming skills.
-Homeworks will be due every Monday at noon ET.
+Most homework assignments will include a) a programming part, b) a design part, c) a short quiz on reading material, and d) uploading the completed class activities and lab notebook.
+Homework will be due every Monday at noon ET.
 See the homework as an opportunity to learn and not to “earn points”.
 You can discuss solutions to homework assignments with your TFs during office hours.
 Homework solutions will not be posted publicly.

 ### Group Projects
 A big part of the course will be a group projects.
 You will work in teams of three students to design and implement interactive visualizations to answer questions about a specific topic and dataset.
 We will use a design sprint process with a series of graded milestones.
 You can choose your own team with three students each.
 Your team will create a web page that tells a story with interactive visualizations to answer questions about a topic of your own choosing.
 A small number of projects will win the coveted Best Project prize (Swiss chocolate).